fullstack-storyteller/Notes/azure/3-azure-vm-service.md

 Note: To create any account you will need a subscriptiona and a resource group.

-## Things to note while creating a Azure VM resource
+## Things to note while creating a Azure VM resource (Windows/Linux)

 - Size: we can select from a variety of size (read computing power) of VMs. the estimated computing cost on a per month basis will be shown while creating a VM
 - You will be prompted to enter a username and password, remember it for future usage.
 Your's is username is `manish` and `UZy@996sJR//1`
 - By default, if you create a VMs the incoming traffic will be blocked (you will need to add a rule to NSG to allow incoming traffic), but if you are creating a Windows OS virtual machine, you will see a rule will get setup for you by default to allow trafic on port 3389 via RDP.
+If it's Linux, it will open port 22 for Secure Shell (SSH).
+- For connecting to Windows VM we can use Remote Desktop Connection on port 3389, and for connecting to Linux Vms we can use the Secure Shell (SSH) on port 22.
 - By default, you will receive an OS disk in your VM, and you may choose to add additional disk for your data
 - By Default, you will see that a Virtual network is also created along with VM.
 You can even use your existing virtual networks.
 The new VM and VNet should be in the same region.